-Dr. Travis is available each year to work alongside a limited number of schools as an adjunct of their school’s Leadership Team.
+Dr. Travis is available each year to work alongside a limited number of schools as an adjunct to their school’s Leadership Team.
 These schools represent the TrustED Cohort.

 ROI (Return on Investment): Member schools of the TrustED Cohort receive personalized assistance in the development of a long term culture of trust, marked by stronger relationships within the leadership, the faculty, and staff, as well as with all stakeholders of the school community; and to realize visible and measurable fulfillment of the school’s unique mission.

-Overview: The services provided to the TrustED Cohort Schools are based on the “Triple-A” model of Assess, Architect & Act, in order to address the unique challenges of the school and to provide meaningful and practical steps toward solving complex trust-related and school improvement issues.
+Overview: The TrustED Cohort Schools’ services are based on the “Triple-A” model of Assess, Architect & Act to address the school’s unique challenges and provide meaningful and practical steps toward solving complex trust-related and school improvement issues.

-- Assess: This involves, but is not limited to, an initial assessment of leaders, of leadership teams, and of the broader school organization in order to identify specific areas for improvement and to craft measurable benchmarks and goals.
+- Assess: This involves but is not limited to an initial assessment of leaders, leadership teams, and the broader school organization to identify specific areas for improvement and craft measurable benchmarks and goals.

-- Architect: Customized training and professional development sessions are designed and provided to support the opportunities for improvement identified through the various assessments.
+- Architect: Customized training and professional development sessions, along with individualized action plans are designed and provided to support the opportunities for improvement identified through the various assessments.

 - Act: School operational protocols, practices, and policies are refined and initiated, along with clear tools for ongoing monitoring and assessment to ensure that the identified improvement goals are met.

 BENEFITS & SERVICES

 Member schools of the TrustED Cohort receive the following annual benefits and services:

 #1 – Background Research, Orientation, and Document Feedback: A review of all available pertinent information relative to the past, current, and desirable future for the school, along with feedback for improvement.